rikuzavi/All-links/README.md

 # All-links
-This contains all the private links
+This contains all the public links

 PORTFOLIO - https://rikuzavi.github.io/Shaswata-Portfolio/